Fabrizio-Caruso/CBM-BASIC-10-liners/C128/MiniConan_README.txt

 - Enemies
 1. Trolls (fast and weak)
 2. Orcs (slow and strong)
-3. Elves (very fast and average strong)
+3. Elves (very fast and moderately strong)
-4. Werewolves (very strong and average fast)
+4. Werewolves (very strong and moderately fast)

 - The Quests
 1. Eerie Forest (only trolls and orcs here)